 When the Green team goals were not apparent, BlueFletch tried to find the client’s personal goals.
 This is not uncommon when working with innovation teams within enterprise companies.
 For example, the client could have been motivated by comparing multiple technology platforms or device forms factor in order to determine which will be the better fit for the organization.

-There are an infinite number of ways to run a poor PoC.
-Below are a few progressive mistakes that we commonly encounter.
+There is an infinite number of ways to poorly run Proof of Concepts.
+Below are a few progressive mistakes that we commonly encounter:

 Defining Broad, Fuzzy Goals

 While it is important to spend time defining the goal at the beginning of the PoC process, the goal needs to be very specific.
 For example, the goal is to measure the impact of providing safety inspectors a tablet application for inspections.
 What is the impact?
-Reducing inspection times?
-Increased reporting accuracy?
-Prove that the tablet is a better form factor then a mobile device?
+Is it reducing inspection times?
+Is it increased reporting accuracy?
+Is it to prove that the tablet is a better form factor than a mobile device?

 Sounds easy.
 Just remember this next time you are on a conference call or conference room full of team members with various agendas.

-The interchangeability of PoC, demo and MVP often leads to confusion, however the responsibility of delivery falls squarely on the technology implementer.
-In our previous exchange, our Client was promising to deliver a MVP to the Green team but wanted BlueFletch to operate in the scope of a PoC.
+The interchangeability of POC, demo, and MVP often leads to confusion, however, the responsibility of delivery falls squarely on the technology implementer.
+In our previous exchange, our Client was promising to deliver an MVP the Green team but wanted BlueFletch to operate in the scope of a Proof of Concept.
 This creates an unfair limit on BlueFletch’s ability to successfully deliver.

 Creating Unfair Limits